gvcallen/parax/docs/examples/bayesian_sampling_blackjax.md

 In this tutorial, we will use `blackjax` for Bayesian sampling.
 We need to provide a function that takes our model parameters in an unconstrained space and returns an unnormalized log-posterior.

-First, we use `parax.probabilistic` to extract the initial model values in the "base" probability space (where the distributions are defined), as well as our joint prior.
-We then partition the base model and prior values into parameters and static metadata.
+First, we use `parax.probabilistic` to extract the initial model values in the probability space (where the distributions are defined), as well as our joint prior.
+We then partition the values into parameters and static metadata.

 <!-- pytest-codeblocks:cont -->
 ```python